Nicholas Maciolek

 Nicholas has acted on matters arising out of information technology and telecommunications disputes.

-• Acting and advising an employer in a dispute concerning the termination of a contract for the development of a test environment, database and front end system for an online investment platform.
+- Acting for and advising an employer in a dispute concerning the termination of a contract for the development of a test environment, database and front end system for an online investment platform.

 PROFESSIONAL NEGLIGENCE